 Construction site managers and building owners are required to take special precautions to ensure that the property is compliant with safety codes and does not create a dangerous environment.
 Failure to do so can result in serious injuries and deaths to not only workers but also pedestrians.

-If you have lost a loved one as a result of negligence on a construction site, please contact Wingate, Russotti, Shapiro & Halperin, LLP for a free and thorough case evaluation.
+If you have lost a loved one as a result of negligence on a construction site, please contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP for a free and thorough case evaluation.
 We can help you pursue your legal right to compensation.